outdreamer/build-a-cure-1/docs/reference/bio_terms.md

 - memory cell:

 - antigen: any molecule or linear molecular fragment that can be identified by a t-cell receptor
+	- most large molecules, including virtually all proteins and many polysaccharides, can serve as antigens

 	- epitope: part of the antigen that is recognized/binded to by antibody
 		- a linear epitope: a amino acid sequence or structure recognizable by an antibody